athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Despairing Pall.md

     desc: "`pf2:1` Lightning Bolt +7 (electricity, range increment 50 feet)\n__Damage__  1d6 electricity"

   - name: "Downcast"
-    desc: "`pf2:2` (air,emotion,mental) The despairing pall Flies up to its Speed, then rains gloom and despair in a 15-foot line straight down.
+    desc: "`pf2:2` (air,emotion,mental) The despairing pall Flies up to its Speed, then rains gloom and despair in a @Template[line|distance:15] straight down.
 Creatures in the area must succeed at a DC 16 Will check save or take a –1 status penalty to attack rolls until the end of the despairing pall's next turn.\n\n[[Bestiary Effects/Effect_ Downcast|Effect: Downcast]]"

 ```